How to Configure Dynamic Data Masking

 Global Masking Rule

-You may want to batch apply masking settings.
+As a DBA, you may want to batch apply masking settings.
 Use Global Masking Rule to achieve this.

 Export data with masked columns